sixuanhan/nuggets/DESIGN.md

 `numPlayers`: the number of players who have joined

-`usernames`: an array, to store the real name for each player

-`spectator`: the address of the spectator, if there is one

 `goldRemaining`: how many nuggets there are remaining in the game

-`locEachPlayer`: an array, to store how the coordinate of each player at the moment

-`nuggetsEachPlayer`: an array, to store how many nuggets each player has at the moment
+`players`: an array of `player` structs

 The `grid` struct is a two-dimensional array of size NRxNC.
 Each entry of the array is a `gridcell` struct.
+Find details in the grid module.

 ---